websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/configuring-a-vpn-server.md

    Configuration commands and values are subject to change and should be adapted for your specific environment.
 ```

+`EAP-TLS` and `EAP-MSCHAPV2` network protocols are both supported for VPN connections.

 ## Basic Setup for an IPsec Server

 To configure an IPsec test server: